Ericonaldo/Sports-Analytics-Challenge/README.md

 1. Enter your terminal and cd into "code" dir

-2. `python evaluation_rnn.py --valid 100 --test_p --test_xyt --xyt_epoch 360 --p_epoch` ('valid' means the valid set num (if is not constructed before), 'test_\*' means which model do you want to test, 'xyt_epoch' means which epoch of model do you want to load for 'team_event_rnn' model, default as 360, 'p_epoch' means which epoch of model do you want to load for 'player_rnn' model, default as 500)
+2. `python evaluation_rnn.py --valid 100 --test_p --test_xyt --xyt_epoch 360 --p_epoch 500` ('valid' means the valid set num (if is not constructed before), 'test_\*' means which model do you want to test, 'xyt_epoch' means which epoch of model do you want to load for 'team_event_rnn' model, default as 360, 'p_epoch' means which epoch of model do you want to load for 'player_rnn' model, default as 500)

 ## Solution details